 This post may contain affiliate links.
 Read our disclosure here.

-Even though where I live, it’s hard to imagine fall or winter right now, if you’re thinking about gardening in cooler weather, you need to start planning now.
+Even though where I live, it’s still hard to imagine fall or winter, if you’re thinking about gardening in cooler weather, you need to start planning now.

 Many people do spring gardens, while fall and winter gardens are less common.
 But in the South, because the ground rarely freezes, you can grow vegetables almost all year long due to the extended planting season.

 I’m going to give you all my best tips on how to start a fall or winter garden, depending on what you want to plant.
 And I’d love to hear about your experience in the comments!

 How to Start a Fall or Winter Garden

 Consider your location

 I’m coming from the perspective of living in the South, but if you live in a radically different climate, the potential for a fall or winter garden may not be the same.
 Even if you are in the South, there are different planting zones that will tell you when to start seeds and transplants for the best outcomes.